Modern Stretching for Football

-I know this will cause many to pause and think is it really true.
-Because I like you have always been taught to warm up before stretching.
-You've been taught that stretching cold can cause injury or you won't get any effect from stretching cold.
+I know this will cause many to pause and think is it true.
+Because I like you have always been taught to warm-up before stretching.
+You have been taught that stretching cold can cause injury or you will not get any effect from stretching cold.
 Analogies of stretching a frozen rubber band have caused enough fear to keep most if not all of us from stretching cold.
-So what is the truth?
+So, what is the truth?

-Just recently, I've come across information that has shown it OK to stretch cold.
-In fact, Mike Boyle, one of the most well respected trainers has advocated it.
+I recently came across information showing it is OK to stretch cold.
+Mike Boyle, one of the most well-respected trainers, has advocated it.
 The National Academy of Sports Medicine said this, "An Active warm-up may not be necessary before stretching when an improvement of ROM is the goal."
 (Range of motion) (Lucett, 2011)

-As a personal aside I think this is great news for those practicing fitness of any kind.
+As a personal aside, I think this is excellent news for those practicing fitness of any kind.
 Many of us possess flexibility deficits.
-When trying to work on those deficits it's inconvenient to hop on a bike or go for a jog just to work flexibility.
-But now with this new "modern" information it appears it is OK to stretch without a warm up when ROM is the goal.
+When working on those deficits, it is inconvenient to hop on a bike or go for a jog to work flexibility.
+But now, with this new "modern" information, it appears it is OK to stretch without a warm-up when ROM is the goal.

 What is Static Stretching?

-As "static" implies it means no movement.
-You simply get into the stretched position where slight discomfort is felt and hold it for the prescribed time frame and relax.
+As "static" implies, it means no movement.
+You get into the stretched position where slight discomfort is felt, hold it for the prescribed time frame, and relax.

 Why static stretch?

-Static stretching must be done the way it's prescribed or the benefit will be reduced.
+Static stretching must be done the way it is prescribed, or the benefit will be reduced.
 Stretching follows physiological guidelines.
 There is a reason you hold your stretch.

 Autogenic Inhibition protects the muscles from excessive tension.
 It works when the GTO overrides the effects of the muscle spindles allowing the muscles to relax.
-If the muscle spindle were to be allowed to fire without inhibition the muscles would tense up creating a poor environment for stretching.
-During static stretching it's desirable to have relaxed muscles.
+If the muscle spindle were allowed to fire without inhibition, the muscles would tense up, creating a poor environment for stretching.
+During static stretching, it is desirable to have relaxed muscles.
 To get the GTO (Golgi Tendon Organ) to fire, thus relaxing the muscle, you must hold your stretch without movement for a given time.